 The specific meeting locations and logistics details may vary from one course date to another, please ensure you confirm the correct location for your course date!

 Students are responsible for getting to and from the course meeting location on the North Shore at the base of Mount Seymour.
 During the class sessions in advance of the field training, you will discuss and plan the logistics for the specific meeting points and times for the Practical Field session of your course, though typically the field session will start with a 6:30 am meeting at the base of the Mount Seymour Road

 Students are reminded to plan to arrive 10-15 minutes early to all course sessions, to allow for traffic delays, poor road conditions, parking, etc. The Practical Field sessions will start promptly at the times indicated - latecomers will risk missing the field sessions as once the group has departed there are no options to join them in the field at a later time.

-Proper backcountry touring skis or split-board, with climbing skins, are required for all practical on-snow field sessions; or, snowshoes and carrying a snowboard strapped on a pack.
-For Snowshoers please, join an AST-1 Snowshoe course in order to use snowshoes only.
-Please contact our office in advance if you have any questions or concerns about your gear.
+Proper backcountry touring skis or split-board, with climbing skins and poles are required for all practical on-snow field sessions; or, snowshoes and carrying a snowboard strapped on a pack.
+For Snowshoers without a snowboard please, join an AST-1 Snowshoe course in order to use snowshoes only.

 Questions about Avalanche Skills 1 (AST-1) course

 What happens if the weather is not good?

 Where are the Vancouver-Mt Seymour AST-1 courses conducted?